Documentation Index

 When you might need a correction

-Wrong identity document was uploaded.
-For example, you uploaded a document for the wrong person, or you uploaded a national ID card before realising that only a Driver’s License or Passport is accepted for individual customers.
+In practice, mistakes happen.
+Here are some of the scenarios we commonly see where a correction is needed after a customer has already been verified: Wrong identity document was uploaded.
+For example, you uploaded a document for the wrong person, or you uploaded a national ID card before realising that only a Driver’s License, Passport, or Resident Permit is accepted for individual customers.
 The customer got verified, but the document on file is incorrect.
+Typographical errors in personal details.
+The customer’s name was misspelled during creation, or their date of birth was entered incorrectly.
+Because these fields are no longernull, the API will not let you fix them.

 Incorrect country or ID number.
 The country code was set wrong, or the ID number has a digit transposed.
 Since the customer’s country must match the identity document provided for KYC, this kind of mismatch can block downstream operations like Virtual Bank Account creation or payouts.